 Penciller: Phil Jimenez

-Inkers: Andy Lanning with Norm Rapmund, Marlo Alquiza & Lary Stucker
+Inkers: Andy Lanning with Norm Rapmund, Marlo Alquiza and Lary Stucker

 At the top, mostly hidden by the IC logo, are Qward from Crisis on Infinite Earths; Uncle Sam; Captain Atom; below him are shadow demons; Aquaman; Psycho Pirate; an L which would seem to point to Lex Luthor; Arion; an OMAC.